guikk/CloudComputingARMProject/worklog/Journal.md

 > End of step 3.

-- Added a method clear screen
+- Added a method to clear the console screen

+## October 21st

+- Added a method for deleting previous character

+## October 23rd

+- Added a shell prompt